Welcome To Hyper-Sub Now

 Like Sikorsky's VS-300 helicopter, the Wright Brothers Flyer and Henry Ford's Model T, the Hyper-Sub is one of those rare and historic concepts that has the ability to significantly change the world by correcting the limitations that have always prevented mankind from being able to access the sub sea environment quickly, easily (and most importantly) affordably.

 As with the aforementioned machines, the Hyper-Sub provides very straight forward solutions that have always limited mankind's access to the sub sea environment by providing massive improvements in deployment convenience, deployment safety and deployment costs while also providing a platform that can be used for many different purposes.

-Though under construction, the purpose of this site is to relay both historical information about the Company's product and the markets to which it applies.
+The purpose of this site is to relay information about the Company's product and the markets to which it applies.